 Stressed over upcoming holiday meals?
-This Make Ahead Gravy is not only super delicious, it will make holiday entertaining so much easier!
+This Make-Ahead Gravy is the real deal!
+Made with roasted chicken wings, carrots, onions, fresh herbs and broth, it’s not only super delicious, it makes entertaining so much easier!

 This make-ahead gravy is a lifesaver, and I’ll be the first one to testify!

-This make ahead gravy is another one of those Thanksgiving Day stress relievers.
+This make-ahead gravy is another one of those Thanksgiving Day stress relievers.
 Trying to make gravy from pan drippings while making sure the turkey doesn’t get cold and all the other sides are timed perfectly can set even the best cook’s head spinning.
-I listened to a podcast recently with the world-renowned chef, Anthony Bourdain, and he shared that it was easier for him to cook dinner for 300 at his restaurant than to get it all together for a Thanksgiving dinner at home.
-That made me feel a little better about not being the best Thanksgiving cooker!

 Make the gravy a day or two in advance

-When Cait lived in London she was, in a way, forced to start a new Thanksgiving tradition which has turned out to be a keeper.
+Our daughter, Cait, and her family lived in London for 8 years.
+During this adventure overseas, she was (in a way) forced to start a new Thanksgiving tradition which has turned out to be a keeper.
 The ovens in most British homes are too small for a big American-size turkey, so for their first Thanksgiving overseas, she decided to grill the turkey.
-She used a recipe from Fine Cooking and it turned out so delicious, she’s returned to it every year.
-Now that they’re back in the States and have a large oven, the tradition of grilled turkey will live on!
+It turned out so delicious, she never turned back.
+Now that the family is back in the States (yay!) and Cait has a large oven, the tradition of grilled turkey still lives on!

 - Don’t use a deep-sided pan to roast the chicken wings.
-You want the oven heat to be able to get at the wings and work it’s caramelization magic.
+You want the oven heat to be able to get at the wings and work its caramelization magic.
 A deep pan will cause the wings to steam rather than roast.
-A heavy duty sheet pan or a shallow-sided roasting pan will work best.
+A heavy-duty sheet pan (I love these Oxo sheet pans) or a shallow-sided roasting pan will work best.

 - If you don’t have both fresh rosemary and sage, it’s fine to just use one or the other.
 Although fresh herbs add great flavor, you could also use a teaspoon of poultry seasoning when simmering the wings, in lieu of the rosemary and sage.